-Transportation (Economics 34).
+Transportation and Communication (Economics 34).
 First term.
 Credit three hours.
-Prerequisite, Accounting 82 and Economics 1.
+Open to upperclassmen who have credit for Economics 21a.
 T Th S 9.
 Goldwin Smith 256.
-Assistant Professor O'LEARY.
+Assistant Professor O'Leary.

 Public policy concerning methods of organization and administration of transportation.